hliu2/hadoop_kmeans_algorithm/README.md

-# hadoop_kmeans_algorithm
+# Hadoop kmeans algorithm
-the machine learning algorthim K-means implemented in Hadoop using java
+The machine learning algorthim K-means implemented in Hadoop using java